kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/property-checking.md

 ```

 `column-delta` is defined in terms of the increase of the column from before to
-after the transaction (i.e. `after - before`) -- not an absolute value of
+after the transaction (i.e. `after - before`)—not an absolute value of
 change.
 So here `1` means an increase of `1` to the column's total sum.

 ### Universal and existential quantification